 Although common, cellulitis can cause serious complications if not properly treated.
-At Marina Del Rey Hospital, our experienced medical professionals work with patients to provide a personalized plan to treat symptoms and cure this condition.
+At Cedars-Sinai Marina del Rey Hospital, our experienced medical professionals work with patients to provide a personalized plan to treat symptoms and cure this condition.

 For most patients affected by cellulitis, the best treatment option are antibiotics.
 However, if an abscess is located in the infected area, drainage is generally recommended.

 Oral Antibiotics »

 There are five main types of cellulitis, which are named for the body area that is affected: leg, hand, facial, periorbital, and orbital cellulitis.
 Cellulitis is also classified by the type of bacteria that is causing the infection: Streptococcus, Staphylococcus, and methicillin-resistant Staphylococcus aureus.

 Facial cellulitis »

 The most common symptoms of cellulitis are:

 - Pain, discomfort, or tenderness in the affected area

 - Feelings of warmth